Gusdl/FishCount/docs/SpeechToTextEnhancements.md

 ## 2. Reuse RMS Analysis for Dynamic Noise Suppression

+The audio tap in `AppleSpeechBackend` provides raw microphone buffers before they are appended to the recognition request.【F:Fischbestand/Services/Speech/AppleSpeechBackend.swift†L36-L44】 Persist a rolling
-The helper `bufferContainsSpeech(_:)` already computes RMS values to detect speech activity.【F:Fischbestand/Managers/SpeechManager.swift†L108-L144】 Persist that rolling average and feed it into:
+RMS average there and feed it into:

 - Adaptive input gain adjustments via `AVAudioSession.setInputGain(_:)` where supported, lowering mic sensitivity when wind gusts clip.